 *After a Thai session, you should drink plenty of water and have an epsom salt (2-3 cups) soak to help with detoxification.
 You may feel some soreness or discomfort for the first 24 hours, especially in areas where you have had problems.
 After that, you should feel relaxed & refreshed.*

 I am a Licensed Massage Therapist, Specializing in Thai Bodywork 10+ years, a Reiki Master and a Certified Yoga Teacher.
-My journey into the healing arts reemerged in 2006 when I was opened up to the healing power of Reiki.
-I was overjoyed to offer relief to people in discomfort.
-I was able to take my work to a whole nother level when I began practicing and studying Thai Bodywork.
+My journey into the healing arts began in 2006 when I was opened up to the healing power of Reiki.
+I was overjoyed to assist in relieving people in discomfort &/or dis-ease.
+I began offering Reiki as a volunteer at Living Well Cancer Resourse Center in Geneva, IL 2007-2013.
+In 2010 I began my deep emergence into Thai Bodywork.
+This modality allowed me to take my work to a whole nother level.
 Combining energywork with bodywork proved to be the perfect union to better serve myself and my clients.
 I am able to truly reach people on a physical, mental and/or spiritual place.
 In 2019 I received my 200 hour Yoga Teacher Certification.
 Combining all these modalities has guided me to create a highly versatile healing art that can not be compared to just bodywork.
 It is as unique as it is powerful.

 I continue to hone my craft through ongoing exploration into the many variations of Thai Bodywork, other healing modalities & personal experience.
 I integrate all to guide me to my ultimate goal: to assist people in their quests to heal their body, mind & spirit in a loving, safe environment.